UNITED STATES

 Market indicators

-North American E&P capital expenditure budgets down 35%, with Canada impacted the most
+North American E&P capital expenditure budgets down 35%, with Canada impacted

 International spending is expected to be 10-20% lower